-Apollonia was born in Egypt in the 3rd century, and died in the year 249.
-She was an elderly deaconess, living in Alexandria, who lived in a refuge for Christians.
+Apollonia was born in Egypt in the 3rd century and died in 249.
+She was an elderly deaconess, living in Alexandria.
 She was martyred for not renouncing her faith during the reign of Emperor Philip.
-One night, angry pagans began a riot and violently attacked believers of the faith.
+One night, angry rioters violently attacked believers of the faith.
 Apollonia had all her teeth knocked out.
-After she was threatened with fire unless she renounced her faith, Apollonia said a prayer and jumped into the flames voluntarily”which St. Augustine adamantly defended as an act of heroic faith and not suicide, which would be unsaintly.
-She is considered the patron of dental diseases and is often invoked by those with toothaches.
-Ancient art depicts her with a golden tooth at the end of her necklace.
-Also in art, she is seen with a pincers holding a tooth.
-Parts of her jaw and many of her teeth are presently housed in churches across Europe.
-Her feast day is February 9th.
+After she was threatened with fire unless she renounced her faith, Apollonia jumped into the flames voluntarily.
+St. Augustine adamantly defended that as an act of heroic faith and not suicide, which would be unsaintly.
+In 300 AD, prior to Christianity becoming the Roman Empire’s official religion, she was canonized as St. Apollonia.
+Subsequently, she became the patron saint of toothache sufferers and of the dental profession.